-The City of Windsor has a fascinating history, and Windsor's Community Museum has gathered a list of intriguing and unique historical and cultural facts about this city we call home.
-To see these posts, and to get updates on many City services and events, please "like" us on Facebook, or "follow" us on Twitter.
+The City of Windsor has a fascinating history, and Museum Windsor has gathered a list of intriguing and unique historical and cultural facts about this city we call home.
+To see these posts, and to get updates on many City services and events, please "like" us on Facebook.

 - First female Dean of Engineering in Canada: Hoda Elmaraghy, University of Windsor - March 2, 1994.

 - First City Clerk: Stephen Lusted, for the "Town" of Windsor - appointed in 1880, and served as clerk until 1920.

 - First UAW Charter: granted to Kelsey Wheel Co.
 (Local 195) on December 11, 1936.

 - First Jesuit Priest in Windsor: Fr.
 De la Richardie - 1728.

 - First Gas Station in Canada: opened at the corner of Ouellette and Park in 1911 under Jack S. Moir.